krishauser/Klampt/Cpp/docs/Tutorials/Import-and-calibrate-urdf.md

   <robot name="Baxter" file="../baxter_common/baxter_description/urdf/baxter.urdf" translation="0 0 0.94"/>
   <terrain file="terrains/plane.tri" />
 ```
 Now try simulating a path.
-We'll use one that comes with Klamp't:
+We'll use one that comes with Klampt-examples:
 ```
-./SimTest baxter_plane.xml -path Examples/MotorCalibrateBaxter/baxter-ref.path
+bin/SimTest baxter_plane.xml -path Klampt-examples/Cpp/MotorCalibrateBaxter/baxter-ref.path
 ```
 Turn off the Poser checkbox and check the Desired checkbox.
 Run the simulation, and notice that the arms are rather floppy and do not track the desired configuration very well.
 This is because the default values of the robot's PID controller (kP=100, kI=0, kD=10) and the friction characteristics of the joints (dryFriction=0, viscousFriction=0) are not tuned.